U.S. flag

 Prognosis

-The prognosis is excellent but if the cyst is just aspirated, high recurrence rates have been reported.
-The healing and recurrence rates are similar among fistulization, marsupialization, and silver nitrate and alcohol sclerotherapy.
-Needle aspiration and incision and drainage, the two simplest procedures, are not recommended because of the relatively increased recurrence rate.[12]
+The prognosis of a Bartholin cyst is excellent, but if the cyst is just aspirated, high recurrence rates have been reported.
+The healing and recurrence rates are similar among fistulization with Word catheter, marsupialization, and silver nitrate and alcohol sclerotherapy.
+Needle aspiration and incision and drainage, the 2 simplest procedures, are not recommended due to their relatively increased recurrence rate.[19]

 Complications

-The treatment of Bartholin's gland cysts by traditional surgery is characterized by some disadvantages and complications such as hemorrhage, postoperative dyspareunia, infections, the necessity for general anesthesia.
-Contrarily, CO2 laser surgery might be less invasive and more effective as it solves many problems of traditional surgery.[13]
+The treatment of Bartholin gland cysts by traditional surgery is characterized by some disadvantages and complications, eg, hemorrhage, postoperative dyspareunia, infections, and the necessity for general anesthesia.
+CO2 laser surgery may be less invasive.[20]

 Postoperative and Rehabilitation Care

-Sitz baths are recommended for a few days.
-Early ambulation and consumption of an ample amount of water are highly recommended.
+Sitz baths are recommended for a few days postoperatively.
+Early ambulation is highly recommended.

 Deterrence and Patient Education